ThorstenSuckow/ThorstenSuckow/tpl/README.tpl.md

 ### I see [Software Development as craftsmanship](https://thorsten.suckow-homberg.de/docs/articles/software-craftsmanship/).

 The focus of my work is on Design and Agile Development of Software.
 I favor Object Oriented languages.
-I do have a soft spot vor JavaScript.
+I do have a soft spot for JavaScript.

 In recent years I had the chance to accompany teams of different sizes in workshops and training sessions on software development.
 The lessons I have learned through this are among the most valuable in my life.